 Adults who were fully vaccinated in the UK, and under-18s, no longer have to self-isolate after visiting amber-list countries.
 However, France is an exception.

 For red list countries, you will only be allowed to enter the UK if you’re a British or Irish National or have proof of residency.

 As with amber countries you’ll need to be tested and must pay to quarantine in a hotel.
 You’ll have to undergo 10 days of managed quarantine in a designated quarantine hotel, which may be pricey.
 Currently, single adult travellers are charged £1,750 for their stay.

-Could COVID passports become compulsory?
+Could COVID passports become compulsory in the UK?

 The government says there will be some places where COVID passports will never be required – such as essential shops, public services, and public transport.

 It has also said there will be exemptions for some people “for whom vaccination is not advised, and repeat testing is difficult”.